Use Mod Podge and fabric to make these decorative light switch covers, turning them from boring to fun in just a few minutes.

 We also have a complete tutorial for making your own decorative light switch covers.
 Check out these Mod Podged switch plates here.

-Here are some other home decor projects you might also be interested in!
+Here are some other crafts to make at home you might also be interested in!